Ford to start producing respirator masks and other equipment for healthcare workers - KVIA

 In late March, Ford and 3M announced they were working on a new mask using parts from both companies’ products.
 For example, the new mask uses a type of fan usually used in ventilated car seats.

 About 90 paid volunteers, members of the United Auto Workers union, will assemble the masks at Ford’s Vreeland facility near Flat Rock, Michigan.
 The factory will be able to make 100,000 or more masks, according to Ford.
-The company did not disclose when that number of masks would be available, however.
+The company did not disclose when all of those masks would be available, however.

 Ford expects to make 75,000 gowns a week by Sunday and scale up to 100,000 gowns for the week of April 19 and beyond.